 |ARTE AND CAROLE MORENO

-Since purchasing the Angels in 2003, Arte and his wife Carole have also spent over a decade strengthening the club's commitment to the local community.
-In Jan.
-2004, the Morenos established the Angels Baseball Foundation.
-The Foundation concentrates on investments in education, health care, arts and sciences and community-related youth programs throughout the region, in addition to providing children the opportunity to experience baseball and its positive attributes.
-To date, the Foundation has distributed over four million dollars in grants to various programs within Southern California.
-In 2010, the Angels were privileged to host their third All-Star Game in Club history (1967 & 1989).
-In conjunction with the Major League Baseball All-Star Legacy Fund, the Angels and the Angels Baseball Foundation provided over two million dollars to groups and projects in 2010, including a significant portion directed to the renovation of softball fields at Anaheim's Pioneer Park into the MLB Angels All-Star Complex.
-The Foundation has touched more than 3,000 organizations by regularly donating tickets, memorabilia and ballpark experiences to the various groups and fundraisers.
+Over the past 14 years, Carole and Arte have strengthened the Club's commitment to local communities and beyond.
+In January of 2004, the Moreno's established the Angels Baseball Foundation concentrating on investments in education, health care, arts & sciences, and community-related youth programs to experience the positive attributes of baseball.
+The Angels Foundation distributes annual grants to various programs within Southern California.
+In 2010, the Angels were privileged to host their third All-Star Game (also 1967 & 1989).
+In conjunction with MLB's All-Star Legacy Fund, the foundation funded renovation of softball fields at Anaheim's Pioneer Park (into the MLB Angels All-Star Complex) as well as the special-surfaced field for the Miracle League of Orange County for disabled youth.
+The foundation regularly donates tickets, memorabilia, and ballpark experiences to the various groups and fundraisers.

 |< Close Window >||< Print >|